kiriarf/my_learning/README.md

   1) What have I done well?
 If I can see that I have excelled somewhere, I would consider that particular item to be complete.
 From here, it is good to think about how I can expand upon what I've done well and consider it for my future goals.
   2) Where did I fail?
 If I have failed somewhere in particular, then this is an area that I need to define and become confident in, particularly if it is some concept.

-#### Backlog
+### Backlog

-This is a list of items that I acknowledged incompetence in, and am yet to resolve it:
+This is a list of items that I would like to learn or have acknowledged incompetence in (see _Reflection_), and am yet to complete: